 WHAT IS CHLAMYDIA?

-Most people have no symptoms, however, if symptoms do occur they include the following:
+Most people with chlamydia have no symptoms.
+If symptoms do occur, they include:

 - Unusual vaginal bleeding (between periods or after sex)